Full-time: 3 years, Part-time: Up to 6 years

 You could follow in the footsteps of our many successful graduates and work within the criminal justice system, the police force, the prison service or forensic services.
 You could also pursue careers in broader areas such as law firms, pharmaceutical companies or private laboratories.

-The course equips you with the skills you need to take your studies to a higher level too.
-Because it is an applied science course based on subjects such as organic chemistry and molecular biology, you could move on to MSc, MPhil or PhD study.
+The course equips you with the skills you need to take your studies to a higher level too, as it is an applied science course based on subjects such as organic chemistry and molecular biology, you could move on to MSc, MPhil or PhD study.

-Some of our students also go on to teaching careers within secondary or further education after studying our PGCE Post-14 (Education and Training).
+Some of our students also go on to teaching careers within secondary or further education after studying our or PGCE Secondary (Schools Direct) or PGCE Post-14 (Education and Training).

 If you need any more information from us, eg on courses, accommodation, applying, car parking, fees or funding, please contact us and we will do everything we can to help you.Contact us